Why choose A Levels?

 Ready for 2019!

 We are excited to announce that from September 2019, we can now offer a blended approach for those who want to study both A Levels and a vocational subject.
-Choose from either our Extended Certificate in Sport or our Extended Certificate in Health & Social Care and study two A Levels or one A Level and another extended certificate alongside.
+Try our Extended Certificate in Health & Social Care and study two A Levels or one A Level and another extended certificate alongside.
 Each extended certificate is the equivalent to one A Level.

 NOTE: these courses are for 16-18 year olds only.
 Anyone aged 19+ must consider studying either a Pre-Access Course (Level 2, GCSE level) or an Access to Higher Education course (Level 3, A Level level) – find out more about these Access courses.